 Join one of our TAFE NSW Children’s Centre teams to nurture the early education of children, support families and make a lasting impact on their world and yours.

 Explore career opportunities that align with your skills, experience and interests.
-Visit TAFE NSW careers or check out our dedicated web page below.
+Visit TAFE NSW careers or learn more about how to become an early childhood educator.

-If you still have questions, please call us directly on 02 7921 6782 or email us below.
+If you still have questions, please call us directly on 02 7921 6782or email us below.

 We look forward to welcoming your family to our Children’s Centre.